 Table 1.
-Summary of proposed actions for each module.
+Summary of prop osed actions for each module. - to the - to - t j

 Artist Action Freddy Agurto.
 Creation of a print that collects characters or places of personal importance.
 María Pavés.
 Creation of an urban landscape divided into planes through the stamping of light poles as a central figure.
 Américo Caamaño.
 From the analysis of the drying process of fish, a textured fish is created from the stamping of waste materials José Pedreros.
 Creation of a self-portrait using the stamping of the main form present in the work.
 Lucía Hernández.
 Creation of a print from the scientific observation of a natural form.
 Tatiana Binimelis.
 Expansion of the artist's landscape through the stamping of waste textures